 It’s a timeless classic… everyone loves Duplo.
 I would recommend a big box of classic blocks over a fancy school bus or the like.
 My boys have my daughter’s hand-me-down Duplo airplane and they fight over the crate of bananas and the propellers, apparently they’re the best bits.
 However, they also have a LEGO DUPLO My First Deluxe Box of Fun and even at age one, they love just carrying the blocks around and smashing down towers built by their big sister.
 There’s plenty of blocks to go around, no arguments.

 These magnet tiles are so much fun, parents won’t be able to resist getting involved!
-They are aimed at 2yrs+ but even at 18 months, my boys loved playing with them (even if they don’t have the skills to build yet).
+They are aimed at 2yrs+ but even at 18 months, my boys loved playing with them (even if they haven’t perfected their building skills yet).
 I’ve featured the bigger set to make sure there’s plenty to go round, but Magna-tile do a smaller set if you want to keep the budget down.

-This one was picked by my six year old.
+This one was picked by my nine-year-old.
 She thinks it is the perfect present for her twin brothers, and I’m sure the choice has nothing to do with the fact she is desperate to have a go herself.
-Do note that Aquadoodle make the Classic Mat and the Classic Mat with BONUS Pen.
-If buying toys for twin toddlers… make sure you get the bonus pen!
+This is a nice big set for the money and comes with multiple pens so both Twins can doodle at the same time.

 So there you have it… unisex toys for twin toddlers, young siblings, or just about any kid that likes to have company!
 And in case you’re looking for some twin cuteness… here’s a short video of the boys hanging out in their tunnel!